nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Utilizes `getOnlineModList()` to get all mods from online.
-If the module code contains the search term or matches the level flag if inputted, `getOnlineModInfo()` is used to fetch the full data for further comparison with the remaining flags. `saveModInfo()` is always used after fetching a json to keep the local database as up to date as possible.
+If the module code contains the search term or matches the level flag if inputted, `getOnlineModInfo()` is used to fetch the full data for further comparison with the remaining flags. `saveModInfo()` is always used after fetching a JSON to keep the local database as up to date as possible.
 If the module matches the search term and all flags, then it is printed.
 If either `getOnlineModList()` or `getOnlineModInfo()` fail at the start, then `searchFiles()` will execute instead to fetch data locally.